Optimal dense materialization of the stabilizer formalism without polynomial overhead: Discussion

 \section{Discussion}

-Algorithms~\ref{alg:main} and \ref{alg:cliff_mat} exactly match the unavoidable size of the output, so they close the asymptotic gap completely.
-The improvement here is an algorithmic refinement on the same explicit-output task and the same word-level cost model used in \cite{de2025fast}.
-The earlier algorithm used Gray code, and our contribution lies in a refined state invariant.
+In many applications, a compact stabilizer or Clifford description is only the internal representation used to generate or manipulate an object, while the final interface requires explicit amplitudes or matrix entries.
+The intrinsic cost of leaving the stabilizer formalism is the size of the dense object being requested, which entails \(2^n\) amplitudes for a state and \(4^n\) entries for a unitary.
+We have shown that compact descriptions of stabilizer states and Clifford transformations can be expanded at exactly these rates, without any additional polynomial overhead.
+For a fixed odd prime qudit dimension, the same logic also gives optimal dense materialization of qudit stabilizer state vectors.

 \paragraph{A structural interpretation.} The off-diagonal part of the quadratic phase can be viewed as a graph on the $k$ support coordinates.
 The parity word $By$ is then the vector of neighborhood parities of the currently active vertex set $y$.
-Flipping one Gray-code bit toggles exactly one vertex, which toggles the neighborhood parity of exactly its adjacent vertices.
+Flipping one Gray code bit toggles exactly one vertex, which toggles the neighborhood parity of exactly its adjacent vertices.
 That is why the whole update is one XOR with one adjacency column.
-In this form, the algorithm is conceptually simple, consisting of a Gray-code traversal and the dynamic maintenance of neighborhood parity.
+In this form, the algorithm is conceptually simple, consisting of a Gray code traversal and the dynamic maintenance of neighborhood parity.

+This output-optimal bridge is useful whenever stabilizer objects are used as ingredients inside calculations that are not themselves purely stabilizer calculations.
+In such workflows the dense representation is often required only at the boundary of the calculation.
+The results here show that, once that boundary is reached, the conversion itself is \emph{not} an additional asymptotic bottleneck.

-The same pattern suggests two natural directions for future work: \begin{enumerate}[leftmargin=1.8em] \item \textbf{Other explicit-output conversions in the stabilizer formalism.} Whenever an existing routine uses Gray code to traverse the support and still scans a linear number of support coordinates per step, the same technique may remove that factor. \item \textbf{Qudit or fermionic analogs.} Related compact phase representations also occur in qudit stabilizer formalisms and in Majorana stabilizer settings.
-It is plausible that analogous word-parallel invariants exist there as well, although the details require separate analysis. \end{enumerate}
+The broad applicability of our approach suggests two natural directions for future work: \begin{itemize} \item \textbf{Other explicit output conversions in the stabilizer formalism.} Whenever an existing routine uses Gray code to traverse the support and still scans a linear number of support coordinates per step, the same technique may remove that factor. \item \textbf{Fermionic analogs.} Related compact phase representations also occur in Majorana stabilizer settings \cite{bravyi2005lagrangian, vijay2015majorana, litinski2018quantum, jiang2019majorana, beguvsic2026phase}.
+It is plausible that analogous word-parallel invariants exist there as well, although the details require separate analysis. \end{itemize}